webrtc/samples/test/README.md

 test/tests.js is used as an index for the tests, tests should be added here using `require()`.
 The tests themselves should be placed in the same js folder as main.js: e.g.`src/content/getusermedia/gum/js/test.js`.

-The tests should be written using Testling for test validation (using Tape script language) and Selenium webdriver is used to control and drive the test in the browser.
+The tests should be written using Testling for test validation (using Tape script language) and Selenium WebDriver is used to control and drive the test in the browser.

-Use existing tests as guide on how to write tests and also look at the [testling guide](https://ci.testling.com/guide/tape) and [selenium webdriver](http://www.seleniumhq.org/docs/03_webdriver.jsp) (make sure to select javascript as language preference.) for more information.
+Use existing tests as guide on how to write tests and also look at the [Testling guide](https://ci.testling.com/guide/tape) and [Selenium WebDriver](http://www.seleniumhq.org/docs/03_webdriver.jsp) (make sure to select javascript as language preference.) for more information.

-Global Selenium webdriver settings can be found in `test/selenium-lib.js`, if your test require some specific settings not covered in selenium-lib.js, add your own to the test and do not import the selenium-lib.js file into the test, only do this if it's REALLY necessary.
+Global Selenium WebDriver settings can be found in `test/selenium-lib.js`, if your test require some specific settings not covered in selenium-lib.js, add your own to the test and do not import the selenium-lib.js file into the test, only do this if it's REALLY necessary.

 Once your test is ready, create a pull request and see how it runs on travis-multirunner.